TheDGOfficial/DarkAddons/README.md

 For Mixin errors, most common culprit is using outdated NEU.
 Get NEU from [here](https://github.com/NotEnoughUpdates/NotEnoughUpdates/).
 This because DarkAddons when NEU is present (so NEU is not required, but if you have it, you must have a recent enough version to be compatible) applies some Mixins for optimization purposes, but it does not check the specific NEU version before applying.

+If you want an even more updated NEU version with memory leak fix, attribute shard in dungeon chest profit support and more FPS, get NEU from [here](https://github.com/TheDGOfficial/NotEnoughUpdates/releases), from my fork.

 # Features

 For higlighted features of the mod with some screenshots, click [here](https://github.com/TheDGOfficial/DarkAddons/blob/main/HIGHLIGHTED_FEATURES.md).
 Keep in mind this list is not exhaustive and will only show higlighted features.
 You can access the feature toggles by typing /darkaddons and navigating the config.
 The HUD elements are also edited from the same command.
 If you have any questions, create a [Discussion](https://github.com/TheDGOfficial/DarkAddons/discussions) or an [Issue](https://github.com/TheDGOfficial/DarkAddons/issues).